sablier-labs/docs/docs/concepts/06-flow/01-overview.md

 title: "Overview"
 ---

-Flow is a debt tracking protocol that tracks tokens owed between two parties, enabling indefinite token streaming.
+Flow is a debt tracking protocol that tracks tokens owed between two parties, enabling open-ended token distribution.
 A Flow stream is characterized by its rate per second (rps).
 The relationship between the amount owed and time elapsed is linear and can be defined as: